|

 2. The traditional language community distinctions seem not to be a component in the self-identity of the Indians of South Africa.

 3. The Indians of South Africa should be classified as a separate ethnic entity from any South Asian ethnic group in the Indian sub-continent.
-The Registry of Peoples (ROP) recognizes this by providing a unique indentificaiton code for the Indians of South Africa.
+The Registry of Peoples (ROP) recognizes this by providing a unique identification code for the Indians of South Africa.

 4. Muslim identity among Indians seems to be more distinctive.
 For ethnic classification purposes, it seems that Indian Muslims should be considered as a separate ethnic entity from other South African Indians.
 Alternatively, Indian Muslims of South Africa could be classified as a distinct sub-group of a broader primary ethnicity of South African Indians.
-The ROP provides a separate unique code for the Indian Muslims in South Africa.
-This separate ethnic classification is indicated by contacts in the community and by the use of such classifications in various ethnic databases that consider this Muslim religious identity a significant enough distinction to require a separate ethnic identity.

-I discovered that there are a number of instances of Mulsims married to Hindus.
+I discovered that there are a number of instances of Muslims married to Hindus.
 While it does not appear that these individuals are banned or shunned by their Muslim families, the children of such marriages seem invariably to be considered Muslim and are given Muslim names.
 This seems to indicate a definite separate ethnic identity.
-This is an area to watch for further indications of the degree of interaction between Indian Muslims and Indian non-Mulsims.
+This is an area to watch for further indications of the degree of interaction between Indian Muslims and Indian non-Muslims.

 Conclusion